-The Salvadoran education system remains significantly underfunded despite sizeable amounts of foreign aid.
+Today, El Salvador's education system consists of basic, secondary, and post-secondary programs.
+Government spending on education as a percentage of total expenditure sizeable amounts of foreign aid.
 Access to education is unequal, with both poor urban neighborhoods and rural areas lacking quality schools.
 While education is free, the costs of school supplies, uniforms, and shoes prevent many families from sending their children to school.
-Others drop out due to personal or other reasons, increasing their vulnerability to gang recruitment (see p.
-9-10 of Political and Social Relations).
+Others drop out due to personal or other reasons, increasing their vulnerability to gang recruitment (see Political and Social Relations).
 As of 2022, around 10% of children were not attending school.
 Even students who manage to graduate often find their education has not adequately prepared them for the work force.